gophercoders/website/content/lessons/KS2/lower/variables.md

 Go has types too.
 You have already seen two of them, integer numbers and strings.

 So what does that have to do with programming?
-Well just like you cannot make carrot cake with bananas, you cannot do sums on a string.
+Well just like you cannot make carrot cake with bananas, you cannot do sums with string.
+You can only do sums with numbers.
 The type of a variable limits where and how you can use the variable.

 This is a good!
 It means that Go can help you find mistakes.
 If you tried to subtract two strings for each other, Go will tell you that that does not make